Skip to main content

 • Professional Accountancy Organizations

-Saudi Organization for Certified Public Accountants (SOCPA)
+Saudi Organization for Chartered and Professional Accountants (SOCPA)

 In addition to being a Member of the International Federation of Accountants, SOCPA is a member of the Asian-Oceanian Standard-Setters Group.